First Nations and Inuit Skills Link Program

 Proposals must:

-Recipients who have access to the ISC services portal can access the proposal form by opening a session on the portal.
+Recipients who have access to the ISC Services Portal can access the proposal form by opening a session on the portal.
+If you do not have access to the portal, contact your ISC Regional office.

 First Nations organizations in British Columbia must apply through the First Nations Education Steering Committee.

-The national science camps are held in various regions across Canada.
+The National Science Camps are held in various regions across Canada.

-To find out about the next national science camp and how students are selected, contact your ISC Regional office.
+To find out about the next National Science Camp and how students are selected, contact your ISC Regional office.

 Related links